 Q: What is with the belts?
 What do they mean?

 A: Believe it or not, the original practice of martial arts did not include belts at all.
 The colored ranking system was introduced in the late 1800’s and early 1900’s in Japan as a sort of merit system.
 It helped convey a proper understanding of various levels.
 Unfortunately, a lot of modern associations hijacked this and found it was a fantastic money-making scheme!
 I know some schools may have up to 12 belts, 9 levels of black belt, with 5 intermediary stages per black belt.
 Yet you can observe the same broad spectrum of skill, regardless of these arbitrary ranks.
 The catch is, these associations charge for every single rank, every single testing, every single time.
 Testing for them can cost upwards of 100$.
 Some increase the cost as your “rank” advances.

 What we did was remove the fuchsia, burgundy, sky blue, and any other nonsensical colors.
 We stripped the ranking system down to its roots.
 Beginner, Intermediate, Advanced.
 White, Red, Black.
 The best determinant of skill is skill.
 Not what sash you tie around your waist.

 Some schools and associations will tell you each belt has certain meanings.
-Growing grass, the first flowers of spring, grandmother’s fresh baked cookies… Unfortunately, it is typically made up.
+Growing grass, the first flowers of spring, grandmother’s fresh baked cookies… Unfortunately, it is typically made up, or loosely linked to an association leader.
 More traditional schools will tie belt colors into their history.
 Our school has no need to sugar-coat a piece of clothing.
 Beginner, Intermediate, Advanced.